jerome1232/Millward-Resume/docs/index.md

 - Leveraged geofencing to mitigate false alarms and auto-detect nearest authorities.
 - Won first place and a total of $40,000

-### Web Development

-`January 2018 - April 2018`
-`September 2020 - January 2021`
-Solo JavaScript Developer

-- Designed an <a href="https://display-of-my-projects.glitch.me/SuperHex.html">audio visualizer</a> using the Web Audio API and canvas element.
-- Crafted a <a href="https://display-of-my-projects.glitch.me/SuperHex.html">rhythm game </a>with over 1,300 lines of combined CSS, HTML, and JS.
-- Implemented SoundCloud Widgets and Cross-Origin Resource Sharing guidelines in interacting with external domains.
-- Profiled and optimized scripts to decrease memory usage by 50% and load times by 20%.

 ### Python Development

 `February 2021`